sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 My project includes the following files:

 1. [model.py](./mode.py) is the script to create and train the model
 2. [preprocess.py](./preprocess.py) to preprocess the images before feeding those into the network
 3. [drive.py](./drive.py) for driving the car in autonomous mode
 4. [model.h5](./model.h5) is a trained keras model of convolution neural network that can drive the car in track1 as well as track2
+	5. Note that we have tested model.h5 on a MacBook Pro with 2.8Ghz Intel core i7 processor.
+We are able to run the car at max speed 30mph.
+To make it work on a slower machine one might have to reduce the speed by putting lower value for throttle.
 5. [writeup.md](./writeup.md) is the write up summarizing the approach and the results

 #### 2. Submission includes functional code